boots-edu/textbook/source/original/week13_1.md

 And we want to find the number 100.

-Since 100 is greater than 44, we know the answer must be in the right sub\-tree if it is in the BST at all.
+Since 100 is greater than 44, we know the answer must be in the right sub-tree if it is in the BST at all.

-So we can call treeSearch on the right sub\-tree since it is also a tree.
+So we can call treeSearch on the right sub-tree since it is also a tree.

-Now we compare to 85 and again call treeSearch on the right sub\-tree
+Now we compare to 85 and again call treeSearch on the right sub-tree

-This time, we see that the value is < 126, so we will call treeSearch on the left sub\-tree.

 <span style="color:#569CD6">function</span>  <span style="color:#CCCCCC"> </span>  <span style="color:#DCDCAA">tree</span>  <span style="color:#DCDCAA">Search</span>  <span style="color:#CCCCCC">(</span>  <span style="color:#9CDCFE">tree</span>  <span style="color:#D4D4D4">: </span>  <span style="color:#D4D4D4">TreeNode</span>  <span style="color:#CCCCCC">, </span>  <span style="color:#9CDCFE">target</span>  <span style="color:#D4D4D4">:</span>  <span style="color:#CCCCCC"> </span>  <span style="color:#4EC9B0">number</span>  <span style="color:#CCCCCC">){</span>